 - Follow Project Management principles

-- Maximize available tools and resource capabilities (don’t go out and buy a standalone tool)
+- Maximise available tools and resource capabilities (don’t go out and buy a standalone tool)

 - Utilize good practices and proven concepts (ITIL is a good start, but mix it with some common sense)